Fricsion/Fricsion.github.io/src/index_en.md

 **Note that this page does not include all the information present in the Japanese version.**

-taiki.
+tiz.
 Taiki Matsumura. 松村 太貴

 <img src="img/me.jpg" alt="A picture of myself" title="my pic" height="100"/>